sap-tutorials/Tutorials/tutorials/s4sdk-caching/s4sdk-caching.md

 Now that we have covered why caching is important and how it can help us improve performance and responsiveness, it's finally time to introduce it into our application.

-In [the resilience tutorial] (https://developers.sap.com/tutorials/s4sdk-resilience.html), we introduced resilience into our application, using `Resilience4j` library.
-Now, in order to make our OData calls cacheable, we will extend the use of `ResilienceConfiguration` class used there and configure caching as well.
+In [the resilience tutorial] (https://developers.sap.com/tutorials/s4sdk-resilience.html), we introduced resilience into our application using `resilience4j`.
+Now, in order to make our OData calls cacheable, we will enhance the `ResilienceConfiguration` and add a `CacheConfiguration` to it.

 Add the following lines at the end of the constructor of the `GetBusinessPartnerCommand`: